Booking Terms and Conditions

 We reserve the right to amend the price of unsold holidays at any time and correct errors in the prices of confirmed holidays.

-You will be charged for the amount of any increase in accordance with this clause.
+We will absorb, and you will not be charged for any increase equivalent to 2% of the price of your travel arrangements, which excludes insurance premiums and any amendment charges.
+You will be charged for the amount over and above that in accordance with this clause.
 However, if this means that you have to pay an increase of more than 8% of the price of your confirmed holiday (excluding any insurance premiums, amendment charges and/or additional services or travel arrangements), you will have the option of accepting a change to another holiday if we are able to offer one (if this is of equivalent or higher quality you will not have to pay more but if it is of lower quality you will be refunded the difference in price), or cancelling and receiving a full refund of all monies paid to us, except for any insurance premiums and any amendment charges and/or additional services or travel arrangements.
 Should you decide to cancel for this reason, you must exercise your right to do so within 7 days from the issue date printed on your final invoice.
 We will consider an appropriate refund of insurance premiums paid if you can show that you are unable to transfer or reuse your policy.

-Should the price of your holiday go down due to the changes mentioned above, then any refund due will be paid to you, less an administration fee of £50 per person per change.
+Should the price of your holiday go down due to the changes mentioned above, by more than 2% of your holiday cost, then any refund due will be paid to you, less an administration fee of £50 per person per change.
 However, please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.

 There will be no change made to the price of your confirmed holiday within 20 days of your departure nor will refunds be paid during this period.

 23. Changes by You to Your Package Holiday & Transfers of your Package Holiday